MA Social Anthropology and Social Policy

 - the body

 Social Anthropology 1B: Anthropology Matters

-> This course examines how concepts and ideas that have driven Anthropology help us shed new light on debates that are at the heart of contemporary questions about how our societies work.
+This course examines how concepts and ideas that have driven anthropology help us shed new light on debates that are at the heart of contemporary questions about how our societies work.

-> Each week will include two sessions exploring a single issue and anthropological contributions to debates relating to that issue.
-The issues explored will vary from year to year, examples include:
+Each week will include two sessions exploring a single issue and anthropological contributions to debates relating to that issue.
+The issues explored will vary from year to year, but examples include:

-> - climate change
+- climate change